AndersenLab/VCF-kit/docs/primer.md

 * __indel_size__ - basepair size of interval
 * __indel_type__ - Deletion or Insertion relative to the reference
 * __REF_product_size__ - PCR product size with homozygous reference genotype
-* __ALT_product_size__ PCR product size with homozygous alternative genotype
+* __ALT_product_size__ - PCR product size with homozygous alternative genotype

 ## Sanger

 The `sanger` command will generate PCR primers that can be used to amplify a region of interest.
-The left primer can be used to perform Sanger sequencing.
+The left primer can then also be used to initiate Sanger sequencing. `sanger` can be used to verify both indels and snps.

+##### sanger output

 __variant_distance__ - Indicates the distance from the start of the amplicon to the variant position.